-A_E is the area projected on the Equatorial plane for a sweeping vector, the point of origin of which is at Earth's centre and the arrowhead tracks the requester clock's route. ω is Earth's angular velocity.
+$A_E$ is the area projected on the Equatorial plane for a sweeping vector, the point of origin of which is at Earth's center and the arrowhead of which tracks the signal route. $\omega$ is Earth's angular velocity.
 The difference is positive if the arrowhead sweeps from West to East, and negative in the opposite case.
 The width of the difference is just the same as we obtained in the Sagnac experiment.
 Consequently, the correction is called the Sagnac correction [10].